-Mandatory Showdown: Pete Buttigieg vs. Amy Klobuchar in the Hypothetical Battle for Joe Biden's Vice-President
+Mandatory Showdown: Pete Buttigieg v.
+Amy Klobuchar in the 'Survivor' Style Battle to Be Joe Biden's Vice-President

-Mandatory Showdown: Pete Buttigieg vs. Amy Klobuchar in the Hypothetical Battle for Joe Biden’s Vice-President
+Mandatory Showdown: Pete Buttigieg v.
+Amy Klobuchar in the ‘Survivor’ Style Battle to Be Joe Biden’s Vice-President

 The Democratic pool for the 2020 presidential election is shrinking.
 With Pete Buttigieg and Amy Klobuchar both ending their campaigns over the past several days, it appears the contest will come down to suspiciously senile Joe Biden or meme-tastic Bernie Sanders.
 If Biden takes home the nomination, who will he name as his running mate?
 As moderates, Buttigieg and Klobuchar are obvious picks for a potential vice-presidency.
 But only one is truly suited for the job that no politician really wants.
 In this Mandatory Showdown, we’re pitting these two Midwesterners against one another to see which might get a second wind in this election cycle yet.